ckorzen/pdf-text-extraction-benchmark/benchmark/README.md

 All of the *12,099* scientific articles were selected randomly, 1% from each `YYMM` folder, in order to represent the variety of topics and creation times (and thus article formats), which can be deduced from the [arXiv submission rate statistics](https://arxiv.org/help/stats/2016_by_area/index/).

-**TODO**: How to provide the TeX source files and PDF files? arXiv does not grant the right to distribute arXiv articles.

 ### Ground Truth Files

 All ground truth files were generated using the [`benchmark-generator`](../benchmark-generator).